westonganger/rearmed_rails/README.md

 }
 ```

-By design, once `apply_patches!` is called then `Rearmed.enabled_patches` is no longer editable and `apply_patches!` cannot be called again.
+By design, once `apply_patches!` is called then `RearmedRails.enabled_patches` is no longer editable and `apply_patches!` cannot be called again.
 If you try to do so, it will raise a `PatchesAlreadyAppliedError`.
 There is no-built in way of changing the patches, if you need to do so (which you shouldn't) that is up to you to figure out.

 ## Rails